 A lovely time of a missed opportunity.

-While there’s plenty to look at in Cate Blanchett’s wardrobe and cheekbones alone (I have it on good authority she turned every straight woman who saw her in this film), and in Rihanna‘s gift for stealing every scene with her mere presence (in what reality would she be invisible enough, even while dressed as a janitor, to slip past anyone unnoticed, much less not be immediately offered a job on the spot as face of her own bazillion-dollar cosmetics line?), the film itself has no visual swagger, or even sashay or merely shimmy – and in a heist movie, and especially in an Ocean’s movie, the cinematic style is the MVP of the team.
+While there’s plenty to look at in Cate Blanchett’s wardrobe and cheekbones alone (I have it on good authority she turned every straight woman who saw her in this film), and in Rihanna‘s gift for stealing every scene with her mere presence (in what reality, my mother asked, would she be invisible enough, even while dressed as a janitor, to slip past anyone unnoticed, much less not be immediately offered a job on the spot as face of her own bazillion-dollar cosmetics line?), the film itself has no visual swagger, or even sashay or merely shimmy – and in a heist movie, and especially in an Ocean’s movie, the cinematic style is the MVP of the team.

 Given the level of talent involved, and how up-for-it everyone involved seems to be, the execution of Ocean’s Eight is unforgivably workman-like.